 • Reverse parking.
 Pull up on the right, reverse and then re-join the traffic.

 • You may also be asked to carry out an emergency stop.

 Throughout the test the examiner is looking for overall safe driving, with consideration for eco safe driving too.
 You will also be asked to drive independently for 20 minutes, you will either have to follow signs to a destination or follow a GPS (which will be provided), or a combination of both.

 You can commit up to 15 driving faults and still pass the driving test so try not to let mistakes bother you.
 Our ICU Passing Instructors will help you to remain calm and drive safely.

 At the end of your test the examiner will take a few minutes to mark your form, he will then give you the good news.

 Should you fail your test it is a good idea to ask for your ICU Passing instructor to be included in the debrief.
 They can then help you work on the weaknesses shown in the test.
 When you pass your driving test you will be given a copy of the driving test report.
 The examiner will also ask for your provisional license, this will be shredded.

 Your Official Driving Licence will be sent automatically in the post and the examiner will give you a pass certificate as proof of your success until your new licence arrives.

-We are members of MSA, DIA, DSA Approved Driving Instructors and we are qualified to offer the passplus course.
+We are members of DIA & DSA Approved Driving Instructors and are qualified to offer the PassPlus course.